HaojHuang/etp_page/index.md

 ### Highlight

 In our paper, we will first go through the design of Transporter Net and prove its C_n-Equivariance theoretically, and extend it to C_n-times-C_n Equivariance smoothly.
-The key point inside our equivariane is the Relativity Property, i.e., a rotation on the picked object is equivariant to an inverse rotation on the placement.
-We show the entire proof step by step in our Appendix.
+The key point inside C_n-times-C_n Equivariance is the Relativity Property, i.e., a rotation on the picked object is equivariant to an inverse rotation on the placement.
+The entire proofs are shown step by step in our Appendix.

 The experiment part of our paper is based on [Ravens](https://github.com/google-research/ravens), a simulation environment in PyBullet for 2D robotic manipulation with emphasis on pick and place.
-Since Ravens uses suction gripper that doesn't require pick angle inference, we select five tasks described below and provide a Panda-Gripper version simulated Environment.
+Since Ravens uses suction gripper that doesn't require pick angle inference, we select five tasks shown below and provide a Panda-Gripper version simulated Environment.
 It inherits the Gym-like API from Ravens, each with (i) a scripted oracle that provides expert demonstrations and (ii) reward functions that provide partial credit.
 Check our code for more details.

 <p align="center">